syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Tooltip.md

 ### HorizontalAlignment

-The following code shows, how to position the tooltip to right of the cursor.
+The following code shows how to position the tooltip to the right of the cursor.

 {% tabs %}